The Chronicle of Morea

-The Chronicle of the Morea (Τὸ χρονικὸν τοῦ Μορέως) is a long 14th-century history text, of which four versions are extant: in French, Greek (in verse), Italian and Aragonese.
+The Chronicle of Morea (Τὸ χρονικὸν τοῦ Μορέως) is a long 14th-century history text, of which there are four extant versions: in French, Greek (in verse), Italian and Aragonese.
 More than 9,000 lines long, the Chronicle narrates events of the Franks' establishment of feudalism in mainland Greece.
 West European Crusaders settled in the Peloponnese (called Morea at the time) following the Fourth Crusade.
 The period covered in the Chronicle was 1204 to 1292 (or later, depending on the version).
 It gives significant details on the civic organization of the Principality of Achaia.

-The extant texts of the Chronicle of the Morea
+The extant texts of The Chronicle of Morea

 The Greek text is the only text written in verse.
 The French, Italian and Aragonese texts are written in prose.

 Greek text

 The verses of the Greek text are written in a 15-syllable political verse.
 The verses are accented but not rhymed.
 It is written in the spoken Greek of the time, with the inclusion of several French words.

-There are two parallel Greek texts, as well as three copies:
+There are two parallel Greek texts, surviving in five manuscript copies: